 - Schemaless writing that automatically creates tables for data.

 Before getting started, please read the following documents that include instructions for setting up, fundamental concepts, architectural designs, and tutorials:

 - Getting Started: Provides an introduction to GreptimeDB for those who are new to it, including installation and database operations.

 - User Guide: For application developers to use GreptimeDB or build custom integration.

 - GreptimeCloud: For users of GreptimeCloud to get started.

-- Developer Guide: For developers interested in learning more about the technical details and enhancing GreptimeDB as a contributor.
+- Contributor Guide: For contributor interested in learning more about the technical details and enhancing GreptimeDB as a contributor.

 - Changelog: Presents the latest GreptimeDB roadmap and biweekly reports.